lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

    > ⚠️ Note: Point and Spot Lights are the cheapest.
 Area light can be ~8 times less performant than other light types, so use it only if you need a movable and scalable in runtime soft box, or if you really want to save memory.
 Otherwise, it's more performant to bake a regular Light Volume in a shape of an area light.

+3. In most of the cases you need to leave the `Shape` value as `Parametric` - it's the cheapest and the most useful mode.
+But if you want to project a light **cookie** (point light volume) or a **cubemap** (spot light volume), select `Custom` shape.

+4. **Point Light Volumes work differently compared to Unity’s built-in lights.** They use light attenuation that more closely resembles how light behaves in the real world.

+   First, set the `Light Source Size`.
+This represents the physical radius of the light-emitting surface, like a light bulb for point lights, or a flashlight reflector for spotlights.
+Once that’s set, adjust the `Color` and `Intensity`.

+   Note that `Intensity` can be very high (in the hundreds or even thousands) for small `Light Source Size` values.
+This is because intensity here represents the light emitted per unit of surface area.
+A smaller light source must emit more intense light to achieve a reasonable visible range.

+   > ⚠️ Note: Scaling the light game object also scales the light source size!

-3. `Debug Range` shows the range in which point light volume affects meshes.
+5. `Debug Range` shows the range in which point light volume affects meshes.
 Try not to overlap a lot of point light volumes.
 More overlaps means less performance.
-4. In most of the cases you need to leave the `Shape` value as `Parametric` - it's the cheapest and the most useful mode.
-But if you want to project a light **cookie** (point light volume) or a **cubemap** (spot light volume), select `Custom` shape.
-5. Choose the `Color`, `Intensity`, `Range`, `Angle` and `Falloff` parameters as you wish.
+   You can configure the `Light Brightness Cutoff` value in the **Light Volume Setup** to limit the effective range of the light and improve performance.
+Higher values reduce the light's visible radius, which generally increases performance, but results in less realistic light attenuation.

 6. Enable `Dynamic` if your light can move in runtime.
 Otherwise it will be static, which is a tiny bit cheaper.
-7. Enabling `Baked Shadows` is useful when you want to bake 3D shadows for your static point light volumes.
-But it's a little bit more advanced thing, that is useful in some rare cases, so usually just keep it turned off.
+   If you want to make `Dynamic` lights auto-update their positions and other parameters in runtime, enable `Auto Update Volumes` in **Light Volume Setup**.
+Otherwise, they will stay in one place in game.

 > ⚠️ Note: You must use materials with a [shader that has VRC Light Volumes support](/Documentation/CompatibleShaders.md) for your world surfaces and props to see Point Light Volumes!
 Default Unity's shader will not work!